mceq-project/MCEq/docs/index.rst

     pip install MCEq[CUDA]

-Alternatively, install cupy by yourself (see [cupy homepage](https://cupy.chainer.org)).
+Alternatively, install cupy by yourself (see `cupy homepage<https://cupy.chainer.org>`_).

 Supported architectures:

 - Linux 32- and 64-bit
 - Mac OS X
-- Windows 10
+- Windows

+Note:: pip installations of scipy on Windows may be faulty.
+If scipy throws errors on import, use `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_

 Building MCEq from source
 .........................